+Figure 23 Front page of the Van Allen Probes Science Gateway showing the capabilities available for users.

 The page contains a main menu at the top of the page, and shortcut links for the most used tools in the form of clickable icons/buttons.